You pay NO BOOKING FEES when booked using this web-site.

 Leeds, York and Manchester are excellent day trip destinations or you may choose to explore the local markets of towns such as Hebden Bridge.
 The Yorkshire Dales NP and the Peak District NP are only an hours drive away and the coastal towns of Blackpool, Southport and Lytham St Anne's just a little more.

 On street parking is available.

-One well behaved dog or possibly 2 small ones, is welcome downstairs only.
+One well behaved quiet dog may be welcome downstairs so please contact the owner to discuss..
 An additional cost of £20 per week or stay if less than a week, or will apply.
-Please bring his/her bedding/crate but we supply a holiday name tag, furniture covers, bowls, poo bags and a doggy towel.
+Please bring his/her bedding/crate, bedding and towels but we supply a holiday name tag, furniture covers and bowls.
 We don't expect you to leave your pet unsupervised at any time, either in the cottage or the garden because of the unfamiliar environment which may be stressful.
 There is a wide choice of dog walks available .

 No smoking inside the property.

 A put you up bed can also be made available.
 It could be placed in the bedroom or on the landing.
 It is suitable for a child.
 Please enquire for further information.
 We can also provide a travel cot and high chair on request.
 Please note that it is not possible to fit a stair gate at the top of the stairs.

 It is expected that the cottage will be left clean and tidy on departure although a final clean is included in the rental cost so that our high standards are maintained for the next visitor.